MartinMiles/xm-cloud/README.md

  - [An Introduction to Sitecore Search Features](https://www.getfishtank.com/insights/an-introduction-to-sitecore-search-features) - Overview of the core features of Sitecore Search, explaining its benefits and integration potential.
  - [A Guide to the Sitecore Search Customer Engagement Console](https://www.getfishtank.com/insights/a-guide-to-the-sitecore-search-customer-engagement-console) - Comprehensive guide to leveraging the Customer Engagement Console in Sitecore Search to enhance user interactions and analytics.
  - [Intro to Sitecore Search Analytics](https://www.getfishtank.com/insights/intro-to-sitecore-search-analytics) - Overview of Sitecore Search Analytics, detailing key concepts and techniques for analyzing search data to enhance user experience and content discoverability.
+ - [Debugging Your Sitecore Search Integration on Next.js and Sitecore XM Cloud](https://www.getfishtank.com/insights/debugging-your-sitecore-search-integration-on-nextjs-and-sitecore-xm-cloud) - Troubleshoot and optimize the search integration between Next.js and Sitecore XM Cloud with practical debugging techniques.

 ## Serialization